-Upon delivery of the Bonds, the proceeds of the Bonds will be used, together with other available funds, to: (i) refund the Refunded Bonds; (ii) finance various capital projects of the College, including the acquisition, construction and equipping of a new student center and a new residence hall and associated site development and improvements at the main campus of the College; and (iii) pay for costs incidental to the issuance of the Bonds.
+Upon delivery of the Bonds, the proceeds of the Bonds will be used, together with other available funds, to: (i) finance the construction and equipping of a new residence hall located on the main campus of the College, which may include all or a portion of the interest due on the Bonds during construction, and (ii) pay for costs incidental to the issuance of the Bonds (together, the "Project").
 See Appendix A hereto - "Information Concerning the College."